Outcast. Bi-Polar. Crazy. Schizo. Anti-social. Disabled. Broken. Delusional.

 This is why it’s particularly important to carefully craft the language around mental health so it doesn’t further harm the people that need the most help.

 Mental health labels, especially when outdated or misdiagnosed, can negatively shape a person’s behavior and emotions.
-For instance, the person may falsely believe that her entire identity and experience is attached to her mental health disorder, even if that diagnosis occurred many years ago.
+For instance, the person may falsely believe that her entire identity and experience is attached to her mental health disorder, even if that diagnosis occurred many years ago and her symptoms no longer reflect her mental health label.

-These nefarious labels also create stigma that adds to social outcasting, learned helplessness, and further isolation for people struggling with any kind of emotional or mental imbalance.
+These nefarious labels are also attached to stigma that contributes to social outcasting, learned helplessness, and further isolation for people struggling with any kind of emotional or mental imbalance.

 According to the National Alliance on Mental Illness, that number is staggeringly high: 1 in 5 Americans are affected by mental illness each year.